FOREX-Dollar builds on rally as Fed prepares ground for December lift off

 rose over 50 percent after Federal Reserve Chair Janet Yellen

-laid out what appears to be the base case at the U.S. central
+laid out what appears the base case at the U.S. central bank

 Driving home the point, William Dudley, the influential